 Governorate-level ISI branches sent one-fifth of their revenues to the organization’s top-level leadership.
 In practice, it appears that these payments were sent to, and reallocated by, Abu Qaswarah, or that Abu Qaswarah at least had knowledge of these financial transfers. … Redistribution of funding appears to have gone to areas where ISI presence was the weakest and was under severe threat because of the Sunni Awakening and counterinsurgency tactics by coalition and Iraqi forces. … Mosul constituted 40 percent of incoming funds to ISI.

 Moumou’s death hit ISI hard.
 “The decrease in ISI contracting revenue was notably steep in October and November 2008,” RAND writes.
 “Revenues from extorting contracted projects dropped from September to October by more than $280,000, a 43-percent decrease in the month of Abu Qaswarah’s death and a 68-percent decrease from September to November.”
 As ever, this spurred ISI to correction: “This appears to have provided the impetus for an organizational reform that deepened the group’s bureaucracy by separating revenue-collection activities from disbursements and management.”
 By August 2009, Moumou’s replacement had brought off a scheme to infiltrate the Iraqi government and siphon off administrative funds, which helped make up for the volatile levels of income from oil and the decline in revenue from protection-rackets on construction projects in Mosul.
+These extortion operations in Mosul provided the revenue to support the other provinces, underwriting ISI’s revival.

 On 21 October 2008, al-Furqan released an audio message by the Islamic State of Iraq’s emir, Hamid al-Zawi (Abu Umar al-Baghdadi), which eulogized Mohamed Moumou (Abu Qaswara al-Maghribi).
 An English transcript of the speech was released and is reproduced below.
 Important sections have been highlighted in bold.